 Our BSc (Hons) Music Technology degree strikes a balance between the technical and the creative aspects of music technology.
 You develop your technical skills in sound recording, audio processing, editing and mixing, while also gaining important knowledge of the underlying scientific principles.
 Your creative side is encouraged through musical tasks such as composition, arrangement and remixing.

 You explore recent advances in music production, sound processing and synthesis, and examine contemporary innovations in digital technologies, surround sound, computer games and interactive media.

 Our specialist studio facilities have the latest software and hardware, allowing you to produce music content to industry standards.
 We regularly welcome leading industry experts who deliver special lectures and run workshops for our students.

-As part of the School of Arts at Medway, you are given the opportunity to work with Fine Art, Creative Events and other music students, creating collaborative projects such as sound installations, music for stage performances, multi-loudspeaker concerts, audiovisual projects and new musical interfaces.
-Please see our website for more details about these exciting developments: www.kent.ac.uk/musicandaudio.
+As part of the School of Music and Fine Art you are given the opportunity to work with Fine Art, Creative Events and other music students, creating collaborative projects such as sound installations, music for stage performances, multi-loudspeaker concerts, audio-visual projects and new musical interfaces.
+Please see our website for more details about these exciting developments: www.kent.ac.uk/musicandaudio

 Year in industry

 The Year in Industry gives you an opportunity to gain relevant workplace experience as part of your programme of study.
 We have long recognised the benefits of taking a year abroad and the increased awareness and confidence the experience brings, and now want to offer these benefits to students within the workplace.